How do I apply for my child to attend Canberra Grammar School (CGS)?

 When submitting an application you must pay a once-off non-refundable fee of $175.
 If you have paid a registration fee before when previously submitting an application to CGS, at any time, you do not have to pay this fee again.

 We accept applications throughout the year.
 We encourage you to submit an application as soon as possible, as delaying the process will reduce the chances of obtaining a place.

 Do you accept international students?

 We are registered with CRICOS to accept Full Fee Paying Overseas Students (FFPOS).

 Do you offer scholarships?

 Yes.
 CGS offers a range of Scholarships in both Year 7 and 11.
-In the earlier years Scholarships are available in music, academics, and boarding, and in the more senior years there are also specialised scholarships for leadership, global studies, academic excellence, science and technology, music excellence, and distinctive potential.
+In Year 7, Scholarships are available for academic and musical excellence, and in Year 11, specialised scholarships for leadership, global studies, academic excellence, science and technology, music excellence, and distinctive potential are offered.
 Please visit the Scholarships page for further information.

 What is the difference between Pre-School and Pre-Kindergarten at CGS?